-2019 IEEE Women in Engineering Award Winners
+2019 IEEE Women in Engineering Award Recipients

 IEEE WIE Inspiring Member of the

-Winner (Pictured): Lucia Pia Torres (R9, Argentina Section)
+Winner (pictured): Lucia Pia Torres (R9, Argentina Section)

 It inspires me to think that I can really be a Change Maker, and thanks to volunteering I was able to use my skills, knowledge and experience to use technology as an educational tool, for social inclusion, integration, diversity and community growth.
 I am inspired that, new leaders can be supported and empowered to emerge and develop, and with this shared vision, we can work together to create technology-based projects that can help the social and economic development of people.

 - Octavia Dobre (R7, Newfoundland-Labrador Section)

 Winner (pictured): Naila Mukhtar (R10, New South Wales Section)

 Throughout the past several years, Elena has substantially and consistently contributed to the expansion of the IEEE WIE in the R7.
 She tirelessly worked on organizing multiple local- and regional-level activities, which promoted women in STEM, increased visibility of WIE in Canada, and grew WIE membership base.
 Elena built teams of volunteers to facilitate proper administration of growing WIE activity in London Section and in R7.She has also approached every Canadian IEEE Section without active WIE engagement to encourage and help them start WIE groups or invigorate the dormant ones.
 In addition, she set a personal example of a strong and vibrant leader for the WIE Canada Chairs to follow.
 Despite her busy schedule as a doctoral student, Elena enthusiastically takes on leadership of large IEEE WIE events in her Region.